Basic information about nephelometers

 Secondly, the size of the scattering particles has to be considered.
 Generally, nephelometers are better suited for measuring scattering of small particles (< 1 µm), as the intensity of scattered light at 90° increases.
 Particle size is less important for turbidimeters, as the decrease in transmitted light is measured.

 Though a nephelometer is a single-purpose instrument, flexibility should be anyway considered.
 This relates mainly to the light beam, as this plays a major role when measuring scattering.
 An exclusive feature of the NEPHELOstar Plus is the adjustable intensity and beam diameter of the laser light source.

 In a nephelometer, the ability to adjust the intensity of the laser beam improves sensitivity and provides the best performance.
 With a narrow beamwidth, liquid surface effects such as a strong meniscus are reduced.
 Moreover, it allows better performance in high-density microplates up to 384 wells.

 Depending on the assay, precise temperature control, multi-mode shaking capabilities, and atmospheric control or a gas vent could be beneficial.

 Compatible microplate formats

-Depending on the nature of the assay you want to run, the use of reagent injectors could be beneficial.
-By manually pipetting reagents into the wells you can run the risk of losing important data about your reaction.
-Especially for fast responses, the event you are looking for may already be gone before you detect it.
+Depending on the nature of the assay you want to run, the availability of reagent injectors on a nephelometer could be beneficial.
+By manually pipetting reagents into the wells, you can run the risk of losing important data about your reaction.
+Especially for fast responses, the event you are looking for may already be gone before the nephelometer can detect it.